Disc golf: Disc types

 Disc golf discs are smaller than Ultimate flying discs or general-purpose recreational frisbees.
 They typically measure 21–22 cm in diameter and weigh 130–180 g.
 All PDGA-approved discs measure 21–30 cm in diameter and weigh no more than 200 g.
 Discs used for disc golf are designed and shaped for control, speed, and accuracy, while general-purpose flying discs, such as those used for playing guts or ultimate, have a more traditional shape, similar to a catch disc.
 There is a wide variety of discs used in disc golf and they are generally divided into three categories: drivers, mid-range discs, and putters.

 Driver

 Drivers are recognized by their sharp, beveled edge and have most of their mass concentrated on the outer rim of the disc rather than distributed equally throughout.
 They are optimized for aerodynamics and designed to travel maximum distances at high speeds.
 They are typically thrown by experienced players during tee-off and other long distance fairway throws.

 Some disc brands further sub-divide their drivers into different categories.
 For example, Innova has Distance Drivers and Fairway Drivers, with a fairway driver being somewhere between a distance driver and a mid-range disc.
 Discraft has three categories of drivers: Long Drivers, Extra Long Drivers, and Maximum Distance Drivers.
 Another type of driver, used less frequently, is a roller.
 As the name indicates, it has an edge designed to roll rather than fly.
-(Although any disc can be used for a roller, some behave quite differently than others.)
+(Although any disc can be used for a roller, some behave quite differently than others).

-Because the physics of a disc require "snap" or "flick", which means putting spin on the disc, new players generally find that throwing a distance driver accurately can be somewhat difficult and will require experience with golf disc response.
-This is why it is better for players to begin with fairway drivers, long drivers, or even mid-ranges, and incorporate maximum distance drivers as their strength and disc control increases.
-Most players that are starting off will be most likely throwing lighter discs.